 Creating customer loyalty is one of the driving reasons behind using email marketing and social media in the first place.
 You want to stay “top-of-mind”, so when someone is in need of your product or service, you’re the first one they seek out.

 One of the best ways to ignite engagement is to use a social media promotion.

-Use a simple tool like Wildfire to run a holiday contest prior to your big email campaigns.
+Use a simple tool to run a holiday contest prior to your big email campaigns.
 For example, have people submit pictures of their Holiday decorations, or favorite holiday memories.